jaxzin/gamewithpixels-ha/README.md

 *   **Sensor Entity:** Provides a sensor that updates with the current roll state of your Pixels Dice (e.g., "Landed: 1", "Rolling", "Handling").
 *   **Presence Binary Sensor:** Indicates when the dice is advertising over Bluetooth.
 It turns `on` when detected nearby and `off` when out of range.
+*   **Autoconnect Switch:** A switch entity that allows you to control whether Home Assistant should automatically connect to the die when it's detected.
 *   **Connect/Disconnect Services:** Offers Home Assistant services to manually connect to and disconnect from your Pixels Dice, helping to conserve battery life.

 ## Installation (HACS)